 Please note: All pets must be microchipped.

 Council maintains a lost animal register to help owners find their pets and ensure their prompt return.
 If Council officers pick up your pet and are unable to contact you, your pet will be placed in the Municipal Animal Pound at a cost to the owner.

-Baw Baw Shire’s Municipal Animal Pound is located at 61 Princes Way, Longwarry North.
+Baw Baw Shire’s Municipal Animal Pound is located at 61 Princes Way, Longwarry North (by appointment only).